traverseda/pycraft/README.md

 >The Generic Universal RolePlaying System, or GURPS, is a tabletop role-playing game system designed to allow for play in any game setting.

+##Features

+This is still a very early project, and doesn't offer much over the original "minecraft in 500 lines" project.

+So far, we have

+ * python > 3.5 only (excpect to see us taking advantage of async/await)

+ * Super simple perlin noise terrain generator

+ * The start of an object-oriented blocks system (check out objects/default.py)

+ * Permissive policy on pull requests

 ## How to Play